huntzhan/sdataflow/README.md

 [type1] --> C

 ```
 where identifier embraced in brackets(i.e. `[type1]`) represents the type of outcome.
-In contrast to outcome dispatching, `A --> B` would simple pass outcome of `A`, with default type `A`(the name of entry generates the outcome), to `B`.
+In contrast to outcome dispatching, `A --> B` would simple pass outcome of `A`, with default type `A`(the name of entity generates the outcome), to `B`.
 Essentially, above form(statement contains brackets) overrides the type of outcome, and acts like a filter for outcome dispatching.

 After laoding all user defined dataflow, there are several steps of analysis will be applied to such dataflow:

 1. Build a DAG for dataflow.
 Break if error happens(i.e. syntax error, cyclic path).
-2. Apply topology sort to DAG to get the order of entry invocation.
+2. Apply topology sort to DAG to get the order of entity invocation.

 ## Lexical Rules